No Matter the Cost, Part 1

 “No Ma’am.
 Arrangements are being made to get me back home, My grandmother eagerly awaits my return.”

 “Jacob,” interrupted Eloise, “thank you.
-Would you please leave us now?
+Would you leave us now?
 I need to speak privately with Mrs. Carson.”

 “Of course Ma’am.
 I’ll be outside.”